by Janet Levatin, MD

 I thought those were great questions.

 For parents who have confronted this massive system that is stacked against the right to decline what should be viewed as an elective procedure, I commend you.
 Making an informed decision about vaccination is critically important.
 Considering the current politically hostile climate toward parents who choose to avoid vaccination, it is important to keep up with routine office visits with a pediatrician or holistic practitioner, even if your child is very healthy.
 Some parents have been accused of neglect for not vaccinating.
-Having documented office visits for routine well care demonstrates that you are taking good care of your child, with medical oversight, even through you choose to not vaccinate.
+Having documented office visits for routine well care demonstrates that you are taking good care of your child, with medical oversight, even through you are choosing to not vaccinate.